 - 60 or over seconds: 6/4

-Alpine skiing, as both a spectacle and betting medium, is currently enjoying a massive surge in popularity.
+Alpine skiing, as both a spectacle and a winter sports betting medium, is currently enjoying a massive surge in popularity.

 For both men’s and women’s skiing, there are four principal types of race/discipline: Downhill, Super-G, Giant Slalom, and Slalom.
 There are also a couple of ‘Parallel’ and ‘Combined’ competitions which consist of a short run of Downhill or Super-G and a run of Slalom with the aggregate time deciding the finishing order.